grconrad/vscode-extension-feedback/README.md

 "Don't ask again", are persisted to disk using context.globalState so that they can survive reboots of VS Code.

-**Text** in the prompts is also customizable.
+**Text** in the prompts is customizable.
 By default:

 - The prompt is "Enjoying this extension?
 We'd love your feedback!"
 - Choices (buttons) from left to right are: "Give feedback", "Not now" and "Don't ask again"

-## Customizations

-The second parameter to `scheduleFeedbackChecks` is an object where you can specify timings, if you're unhappy with the defaults.
+The second parameter to `scheduleFeedbackChecks` is an object where you can specify timings, if you're unhappy with the defaults:

-Example of overriding the defaults:

 ```js
   scheduleFeedbackChecks(